vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 >  And *I saw a new heaven and a new earth*: for the first heaven and the first earth were passed away; and there was no more sea. … And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and *God himself shall be with them, and be their God*.
 And *God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away*.
 {% ct 'Revelation 21:1, 3-4' %}

-God then creates a new heavens (atmosphere) and a new earth in which righteousness dwells!
+God then creates a new heaven (atmosphere) and a new earth in which righteousness dwells.
 Everything that Adam and Eve lost will be restored, and the redeemed of all ages will live in perfect love, joy, and peace throughout eternity with God!